-Pursuant to Massachusetts law, it is unlawful to store or keep any firearm:
+Pursuant to Massachusetts law, it is generally unlawful to store or keep any firearm:

-In addition, Massachusetts deems unfair or deceptive the transfer or offer to transfer of any handgun that does not contain a mechanism which precludes an average five year old child from operating a handgun when it is ready to fire.
-Such mechanism may include, but is not limited to, a raised trigger resistance, alteration of the firing mechanism so that a child’s hands are too small to operate it, or the requirement of multiple motions in order to fire the weapon.
-It is also an unfair or deceptive trade practice to transfer or offer to transfer a handgun that does not contain a load indicator or magazine safety disconnect.4
+In addition, Massachusetts deems it an unfair or deceptive business practice to transfer or offer to transfer any handgun that does not contain a mechanism which precludes an average five year old child from operating a handgun when it is ready to fire.
+Such mechanisms may include, but are not limited to, a raised trigger resistance, alteration of the firing mechanism so that a child’s hands are too small to operate it, or the requirement of multiple motions in order to fire the weapon.
+It is also an unfair or deceptive trade practice to transfer or offer to transfer a handgun that does not contain a load indicator or magazine safety disconnect.3

 - Mass.
 Gen. Laws ch.
 140, § 123 (Fourteenth).

 - Mass.
 Gen. Laws ch.
 140, § 131K.

 - 940 Mass.
 Code Regs.
 16.05.
 Please see 940 Mass.
 Code Regs.
 16.05, 16.06 and 16.07 for additional handgun locking device requirements.